Return to Dust (band)

-Return to Dust is an American rock band from Los Angeles.
-Formed in 2022, the band released their debut EP Black Road in July 2023.
+Return to Dust is an American rock band from Los Angeles, California, formed in 2022.
+The band released their debut EP Black Road in July 2023.
 In May 2024, they released their debut studio album, Return to Dust, followed by a tour with Sevendust.

 They are a grunge, alternative metal, hard rock and alternative rock band, who is heavily influenced by Alice in Chains.
+Jim Kaufman, a studio owner and producer saw their potential and took them under his guidance.